TC4D: Trajectory-Conditioned Text-to-4D Generation: Experiments

 \paragraph{Local deformation.} Removing the local deformation model reduces the method to rigid transformation of a static pre-trained 3D scene along a spline (i.e., with $\mathcal{N}_\text{4D}(\mathbf{x}, t) = \mathcal{N}_\text{3D}(\mathcal{R}(\mathbf{x}, t))$).
 This ablated method produces unrealistic and completely rigid motion.
 It is indicated in Table~\ref{tab:results} as ``w/o local deformation''.
 The results show that the participants perceive less and lower quality motion (see MA and MQ columns respectively), and they overwhelmingly prefer including the deformation motion component.

 \paragraph{Trajectory (training and rendering).} Alternatively, entirely removing the trajectory reduces the method to the conventional text-to-4D generation setting with deformation-based motion.
 That is, we have $\mathcal{N}_\text{4D} = \mathcal{N}_\text{3D}(\mathcal{D}(\mathbf{x}, t))$.
-This experiment is indicated in Table~\ref{tab:results} as ``w/o local trajectory''.
+This experiment is indicated in Table~\ref{tab:results} as ``w/o trajectory''.
 While the method still learns to incorporate some motion without the trajectory, we find that the trajectory is key to producing more complex animations such as walking.
-This leads to a clear advantage of our method in the user study not only for metrics related to motion (MQ and MA), but also affect the text alignment (TA) and overall preference (last column).

 \paragraph{Trajectory (training).} Similar to the 4D-fy baseline, we can omit the trajectory at the training stage and animate the scene via rigid transformation after training.
 This experiment is indicated in Table~\ref{tab:results} as ``w/o traj. training''.
 In this experiment, since the synthesized motion is agnostic to the trajectory, the resulting animations are less coherent than when incorporating the trajectory into the training procedure.
 Specifically, only a smaller range of motion is visible.
 User study participants prefer TC4D over this ablation by a significant margin.